brandohardesty/Showcase/README.md

 # InfixPostfix.py

-In this lab, I had to convert infix expressions to postfix expressions and then further evaluate them in another file Postfixeval.py
+In this lab, I had to convert infix expressions to postfix expressions and then further evaluate them in another file Postfixevaluation.py

+# Postfixevaluation.py

+Here I evaluate the postfix expressions created in InfixPostfix.py